JiangWeibeta/MLIC/README.md

 If you have any questions about MLIC, please contact Wei Jiang ( wei.jiang1999@outlook.com or jiangwei@stu.pku.edu.cn )

 ## Citation
+If you find our papers and this repo useful, kindly cite:

 #### MLIC